renaudwangler/ib-labs/msms030fr/lab8e2.md

 length: "00"
 ---
 # Scénario
-In this exercise, Holly Dickson wants to begin exploring SharePoint Online sites.
-For comparison purposes, Holly plans to create a site using the SharePoint Online admin center, followed by a second site using Windows PowerShell.
+In this exercise, Dominique Skyetson wants to begin exploring SharePoint Online sites.
+For comparison purposes, Dominique plans to create a site using the SharePoint Online admin center, followed by a second site using Windows PowerShell.
 She will then configure access permissions to the sites, and then follow that up by verifying the access permissions work.## Task 1: Create a site using the SharePoint admin center
 In this task, you will use the SharePoint admin center to create a site for Adatum's Marketing department.
 1. On **LON-CL1** you should still be logged in as the **Administrator** with a password of **Pa55w.rd**.
 1. You should still have Microsoft Edge open from the previous exercise, along with tabs for the **Microsoft 365** homepage, the **Microsoft 365 admin center**, and the **SharePoint admin center**.
 If so, select the **SharePoint admin center** and proceed to the next step.
-	Otherwise, open Microsoft Edge, navigate to **https://portal.office.com/**, log in as **Holly@xxx.onmicrosoft.com** (where xxx is your tenant ID) and a password of **ibForm@tion**, and then in the **Microsoft 365** homepage, select **Admin** to open the Microsoft 365 admin center, select **Show all** in the left-hand navigation pane, and then under **Admin centers** select **Sharepoint**.
+	Otherwise, open Microsoft Edge, navigate to **https://portal.office.com/**, log in as **dom@WWLxxxxx.onmicrosoft.com** (where xxx is your tenant ID) and a password of **ibForm@tion**, and then in the **Microsoft 365** homepage, select **Admin** to open the Microsoft 365 admin center, select **Show all** in the left-hand navigation pane, and then under **Admin centers** select **Sharepoint**.
 1. In the left-hand navigation page, expand **Sites** and select **Active sites**.
 1. On the menu-bar above the list of sites, select **+ Create**.
 1. On the **Create a site** window, select **Communication Site**.